Asbestos in schools

 Duty to manage asbestos

-The Control of Asbestos Regulations 2012 includes the 'duty to manage asbestos' in non-domestic premises.
-The responsibility falls to the duty holder.
+The Control of Asbestos Regulations 2012 includes the duty to manage asbestos in non-domestic premises.
+The responsibility falls to the dutyholder.
 In many cases, this is the person or organisation that has clear responsibility for the maintenance or repair of non-domestic premises.
+Read more about the duty to manage asbestos.

-HSE has developed an Asbestos checklist for schools.
-This checklist is based on the questions that formed part of the 2010/11 inspections, and will help schools to review their asbestos management arrangements.
-It asks key questions to help schools check if suitable precautions are in place, and to record any further action that is needed.
+HSE has an asbestos checklist for schools.
+This will help schools to review their asbestos management arrangements.
+It asks key questions so schools can check if suitable precautions are in place, and to record any further action that is needed.